Implantable Cardioverter Defibrillator (ICD) Insertion

 fibrillation.
 Or you may need one if you have fainted from ventricular arrhythmia,

-There may be other reasons for your doctor to recommend an ICD.
+There may be other reasons for your healthcare provider to advise an ICD.

 What are the risks of an ICD?